Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-06-the-shapes-that-qualify.md

 Eleven of thirteen take the fast path.
 The two that do not are the same cause: `&&`.

-`ArgumentIndependent` is the one eligible pair whose arms nearly touch — 801.05 KB direct against 813.17 KB graph, one and a half percent. `person => true` has nothing to subscribe to, so neither mechanism builds much, and the reading rests on the time (193 μs against 586) rather than the bytes.
+`ArgumentIndependent` is the one eligible pair whose arms nearly touch — 801.05 KB direct against 813.17 KB graph, 1.5%. `person => true` has nothing to subscribe to, so neither mechanism builds much, and the reading rests on the time (193 μs against 586) rather than the bytes.

 ## What this reprices